On the Mysteries of MAX NAE-SAT: Introduction

 In particular, for NAE-$\{k\}$-SAT, one can show it suffices to look at moments of $2\ell$ variables for $2\ell \le k$.

-$F_2[f](\rho)$ has a number of nice properties.
+The second moment $F_2[f](\rho)$ has a number of nice properties.
 It is an increasing function of $\rho$, it is an odd function, and it is convex on nonnegative inputs.
 These properties play a crucial role in our results.